PGM-17 Thor

 The PGM-17A Thor was the first operative ballistic missile of the United States Air Force (USAF).
 It was named after the Norse god of thunder.
-It was deployed in the United Kingdom between 1959 and September 1963 as an intermediate-range ballistic missile (IRBM) with thermonuclear warheads.
+It was deployed in the United Kingdom with the Royal Air Force between 1959 and September 1963 as an intermediate-range ballistic missile (IRBM) with thermonuclear warheads.
 Thor was 65 ft in height and 8 ft in diameter.

 The first generation of Thor missiles were rushed into service, and design mistakes resulted in a 24% launch failure rate.
 The competing PGM-19 Jupiter missile saw more use, but both were quickly eclipsed by the Air Force's long range ICBM program, which could be fired from U.S. soil.
 By 1959, with the Atlas missile well on its way to operational status, both Thor and Jupiter programs became obsolete as delivery vehicles, yet continued to be built and deployed until 1963 for political reasons and to maintain aerospace industry employment.

 The missile's lasting legacy continued as the Thor and later Delta families of space launch vehicles used boosters derived from the initial Thor missile, and continued on into the 21st century.